vgaysin1/AI-in-RStudio/airway-package-API.md

 > 2. **Evoke gander** with your pre-set shortcut *Shift+Cmd+g* \
 > 3. **Enter a prompt** - a short, concrete instruction of what you want to do in plain language \
 > 4. **Review the output** before running the generated code

+## Questions

+1. **What is the sequence and best practice when interacting with the AI assistant gander in RStudio?**

+  > A. Open a blank script, type your prompt in plain language, and automatically execute the generated code without inspection.
+  >
+  > B. Highlight a specific object for context, invoke gander with the shortcut, enter a short and concrete prompt, and carefully review the output before running the generated code.
+  >
+  > C. Trigger the shortcut first, type a broad multi-task instruction like "do all my RNA-seq analysis," and let the AI overwrite your workspace files.
+  >
+  > D. Skip highlighting any objects, use the shortcut to launch a local Ollama server, and let the model automatically push results to GitHub.
+  >

+Correct Answer: B (You highlight an object for context, trigger gander, supply a clear prompt, and always review the AI's code output before execution).

+---

 ## Use gander_peek often